fechan/fechan.github.io/tamarian/semantics.md

 title: Tamarian lexical semantics
 layout: tamarian
 ---
-This page described aspects of Tamarian semantics that are not already described elsewhere.
+This page describes aspects of Tamarian semantics that are not already described elsewhere.

 ## Archetypes
 Many metaphors feature the same set of characters, like Uzani, in different situations.
 Even if a Tamarian speaker does not know the origin behind the metaphors, it would not be too difficult to guess what kind of character Uzani is: